Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Allocable Gain on Separate Structure Used for Business Cannot Be Excluded

-If the residence has a separate structure from the dwelling unit that was used for business or rental after 2008, then such use is considered a nonqualified use that is subject to the nonqualified use rules discussed above.
-Thus, the gain attributable to the nonqualified structure and that is allocable to the nonqualified use period will be taxable even if the 2-year use test is satisfied.
+If the residence has a separate structure from the dwelling unit that was used for business or rental after 2008, then such use is considered a nonqualified use subject to the nonqualified use rules discussed above.
+Thus, the gain attributable to the nonqualified structure and allocable to the nonqualified use period will be taxable even if the 2-year use test is satisfied.

-If a separate structure was used for business or rental for more than 3 years during the five-year period previous to the sale, then the gain allocable to the separate part is not excludable since it does not satisfy the 2-year test.
-A taxable gain must be reported on Form 4797.
+If a separate structure was used for business or rental for more than 3 years during the 5-year period previous to the sale, then the gain allocable to the separate part is not excludable since it does not satisfy the 2-year test.
+A taxable gain must be reported on Form 4797, Sales of Business Property.